 Requirements to enter the Honors Scholar program

 To become an Honors Scholar, you must complete an application.
 This includes writing a short personal essay on a topic chosen from the list on the application, and submitting a letter of recommendation from a teacher.
 The application is completely online (see "Honors Applications").

 You may apply for admission to the Honors Program at any time, but we encourage you to apply as early as possible in your time at TCC, to take full advantage of the program's benefits.
 Honors classes you have taken before you are admitted to the program do apply toward Honors Scholar requirements.
 You must meet all program requirements by the time you graduate, regardless of when you enter the program, in order to receive the Honors Scholar designation and its transfer benefits.

-- Composite ACT score of 25 or higher, or equivalent combined SAT score;
+- Composite ACT score of 25 or higher;